 In conclusion – comparing Mineral Wool vs EPS vs Kingspan K5 vs Wood Fibre in solid wall insulation systems

 If you are looking for a good value insulation product, we would suggest looking no further than the EPS.
 This is what the majority of people will use (although it is limited to buildings that are 18m high).

 If you are worried about fire safety, then Rockwool mineral wool is the insulation product to go for, although it is slightly more difficult to install than the other products.

 If you are worried about space or have a project where every centimetre counts, then go for the Kingspan Kooltherm K5 insulation products, with their unrivalled thermal performance.

-If you are looking for the most sustainable insulation material, then Pavatex wood fibre insulation is the answer!
+For the most sustainable insulation material, Pavatex wood fibre insulation is the answer!